 Overcoming Alcohol Addiction

 Overcoming an addiction to alcohol can be a long and bumpy road.
 At times, it may even feel impossible.
 But it’s not.
-If you’re ready to stop drinking and willing to get the support you need, you can recover from alcoholism and alcohol abuse—no matter how bad the addiction or how powerless you feel.
+If you’re ready to stop drinking and willing to get the support you need, you can recover from alcoholism and alcohol abuse—no matter how heavy your drinking or how powerless you feel.
 You don’t have to wait until you hit rock bottom; you can make a change at any time.
 Whether you want to quit drinking altogether or cut down to healthier levels, these guidelines can help you get started on the road to recovery today.